berndpfrommer/gtsam_packaging/README.md

 ## Update the changelog

-We also need to specify what Ubuntu distribution we are targeting, i.e:

-    distro=bionic

-Further required: your name and email.
+Updating the changelog requires your name and email.
 This must go into the DEBEMAIL variable:

     export DEBEMAIL="Bernd Pfrommer <bernd.pfrommer@gmail.com>"

-Lastly, some change comments are required, for instance:
+You also need a change comment, for instance:

     change_comment="Modified CMakeLists.txt to build on newer Ubuntu distros"

 Now (inside the gtsam directory) update the ``debian/changelog`` file like so:

+    cd $root_dir/debian
-    debchange --package gtsam --newversion ${gtsam_version}-${mod_version} --distribution $distro -b --force-distribution $change_comment
+    debchange --package gtsam --newversion ${gtsam_version}-${mod_version}~${distro} --distribution $distro -b --force-distribution $change_comment

 Note: The package name ``gtsam`` (specified with the ``--package`` option) must agree with what is in the ``Source`` section of the ``debian/control`` file.
 This is the name under which later the ``*.orig.tar.gz`` file will be searched for when you build the debian source package.